 Stress can ruin how you feel and look, including your stomach, face, head, body, and sleep.
 Since life can be pretty stressful, it’s important to minimize its impact on your health.
-I wrote some other tips that may be helpful.

 Lack of sleep affects how you function and how you look, including increasing your desire to eat.
 When you’re sleep-deprived, your body produces more of the hormone that increases your desire to eat.
 It also can give you bags and dark circles under your eyes.
 Try to go to bed and wake up at the same time every day if you can.

 Stress produces chemicals that make you feel tense.
 Working out helps move these chemicals through your body.
 Try to get at least 30 minutes of exercise every day.
 If you don’t work out, schedule it into your day to make it a priority.

 Follow the recommended food guide.
 Enjoy yourself but try to avoid eating or drinking too much of anything.
 The excess food can leave you feeling lethargic as your body tries to digest it.
 Too much alcohol also dries out your skin.

 Most people are chronically dehydrated.
 How much water is necessary depends on the study.
 Still, most experts believe you need to drink eight to 10 cups of water a day to replace the water lost through your normal metabolic processes.
 Dehydrated skin looks tired and dry.